cockyb/cockyb/README.md

 :ledger: I majored in Web Database.

-:school: The school wasn't really that high ranking.
-But I think I got a good education from good professors.
-I also had many good times.

 :computer: I started programming with Java in 2019,

 :heart_eyes: but in the summer of 2020, I fell in love with JavaScript and started developing frontend.